Mark Benecke: Science

 Benecke has worked on the identification of Adolf Hitler and Eva Braun's dental remains in Moscow (as well as a skull fragment claimed to be Hitler's).
-Notably, he argued (in line with early investigator Hugh Trevor-Roper) that body water would hinder an open-air cremation.
-Historians such as Anton Joachimsthaler have cited an alleged cremation as explaining why nothing more than the dental remains of Hitler and Braun were found, but scientific studies support Benecke's logic, as does Hitler forensics expert Philippe Charlier.
-The dental remains include part of the jawbone, which was sundered around the alveolar process and only partly burnt.
-(Mark Felton explains that the corpses the Soviets identified as the couple's were probably a German fraud.)
+(Note: In 2009, DNA and forensic tests indicated that the skull belonged to a woman less than 40 years old.)
+He argued, in line with early investigator Hugh Trevor-Roper and scientific sources (including Hitler forensics expert Philippe Charlier), that body water would hinder an open-air cremation, as opposed to American jurist Michael Musmanno (in 1950) and historians such as Anton Joachimsthaler (1995), who argued that a full cremation explains why nothing more than Hitler and Braun's dental remains were found.
+(Note: Corpses identified by the Soviets as Hitler and Braun's are widely disregarded and considered by historian Mark Felton to evidence German fraud.)
+The dental remains include part of the jawbone, intact (with superficial burning) but sundered at the depth of the teeth.
+According to Benecke, these either prove "that Hitler died in 1945 – or lived the rest of his life in Argentina without [part of his jaw]".

 Benecke is the only forensic scientist to work on the case of Colombian serial killer and rapist Luis Garavito.
 Some of Benecke's forensic cases have been covered by the National Geographic Channel and the History Channel.

 Benecke has published several best-selling popular science books about the biology of aging, criminal cases and forensic biology.
 He is a member of the editorial board of the Annals of Improbable Research (Cambridge, US), guest editor for Forensic Science International (Forensic Entomology Special Issue) and scientific advisor to the German skeptic organization GWUP, where he publishes skeptical articles on various topics, including his attempt to explain alleged signs of vampirism.
 In 2001, Benecke was editor of the Forensic Science International special issue on forensic entomology.
 In 2004, he was the guest editor of Anil Aggrawal's Internet Journal of Forensic Medicine and Toxicology for the Forensic Entomology Special Issue).